-- Arena Investors WAHII, ASOF-ON GP and ASOF-OFF II GP (collectively, "Arena Investors") was established to operate as an investment manager offering clients access to fundamentals-based, asset-oriented credit investments.
-The business of Arena Investors is recorded under investments in associates in the Company's consolidated financial statements. - Arena Finance Arena Finance, through Arena Finance Holdings Co., LLC ("AFHC"), a Delaware limited liability company wholly-owned by Arena Finance, and AFHC's subsidiaries, was set up as a specialty finance company to primarily purchase fundamentals-based, assetoriented credit investments for its own account.
-The business of Arena Finance is recorded under investments in private entities in the Company's consolidated financial statements. - Arena Origination Arena Origination, through Arena Origination Co., LLC ("AOC"), a Delaware limited liability company wholly-owned by Arena Origination, was set up to facilitate the origination of fundamentals-based, asset-oriented credit investments for its own account and/or possible future sale to Arena Finance, clients of Arena Investors and/or other third parties.
-The business of Arena Origination is recorded under investments in private entities in the Company's consolidated financial statements.
+- Arena Investors WAHII, ASOF-ON GP and ASOF-OFF II GP (collectively, "Arena Investors") were established to collectively operate as an investment manager offering clients access to fundamentals-based, asset-oriented credit investments.
+The Company's investment in Arena Investors is recorded under investments in associates in the Company's consolidated financial statements. - Arena Finance Arena Finance, through Arena Finance Holdings Co., LLC ("AFHC"), a Delaware limited liability company wholly-owned by Arena Finance, and AFHC's subsidiaries, was set up as a specialty finance company to primarily purchase fundamentals-based, assetoriented credit investments for its own account.
+The Company's investment in Arena Finance is recorded under investments in private entities in the Company's consolidated financial statements. - Arena Origination Arena Origination, through Arena Origination Co., LLC ("AOC"), a Delaware limited liability company wholly-owned by Arena Origination, was set up to facilitate the origination of fundamentals-based, asset-oriented credit investments for its own account and/or possible future sale to Arena Finance, clients of Arena Investors and/or other third parties.
+The Company's investment in Arena Origination is recorded under investments in private entities in the Company's consolidated financial statements.